Satbir-Singh-42/Mobile-App/replit.md

 - ✓ Updated final quiz button from "Go to Home" to "Complete Quiz" for better UX
 - ✓ Made gift box interactive and consistent size with other map elements
 - ✓ Enhanced surprise map elements with proper hover effects and click functionality
+- ✓ Successfully migrated from Replit Agent to Replit environment (January 24, 2025)
+- ✓ Updated Gemini AI configuration to use GOOGLE_API_KEY environment variable
 - ✓ Implemented daily notification system for returning users about new maps and progression (January 23, 2025)
 - ✓ Added gaming progress integration to dashboard with real XP/level display
 - ✓ Created notification logic for users who haven't played in 24+ hours with different messages